-Green ash (Fraxinus pennsylvanica) are incredibly hardy, fast-growing, and adaptable deciduous trees that can thrive in almost any habitat in their native North America.
+Historically, green ash (Fraxinus pennsylvanica) has been an incredibly hardy, fast-growing, and adaptable deciduous tree that could thrive in almost any habitat in its native North America.
 An upright tree with a rounded but irregular canopy, green ash has compound leaves with five to nine leaflets.
 The fall foliage is yellow.

 |Botanical Name||Fraxinus pennsylvanica|